Healthdirect Free Australian health advice you can count on.

 What are Achilles tendon injuries?

-The Achilles tendon (often simply called the ‘Achilles’) is the thick cord you can feel at the back of your ankle.
+The Achilles tendon (often called the 'Achilles') is the thick cord at the back of your ankle.
 It attaches the calf muscle to the back of your heel.

 The 2 most common injuries of the Achilles tendon are:

-What are the symptoms of Achilles tendon injuries?
+What symptoms are related to Achilles tendon injuries?

 The symptoms of Achilles tendinopathy include:

-If you have pain under the heel, it is usually not an Achilles problem.
+If you have pain under your heel, it is usually not an Achilles tendon problem.

 What causes Achilles tendon injuries?